Sometimes all it takes is a simple reminder to make you realize you don’t care about something.

 But really a person my age probably shouldn’t care about the Grammys.
 Caring about music award shows is the stuff of young people.
 When you’re a young person you should care very deeply about things such as the Grammys and the Oscars and all the other award shows.

-The reason young people should care about the Grammys, the Oscars and all the other award shows is become there will come a time when young people aren’t so young and they will discover they can’t remember when they used to care about things like that.
+The reason young people should care about the Grammys, the Oscars and all the other award shows is because there will come a time when young people aren’t so young and they will discover they can’t remember when they used to care about things like that.

 Last Sunday night my wife talked me into watching the Golden Globes awards show.
-I really didn’t want to watch the Golden Globes but since there wasn’t any sports on TV, I figured “What the hell.
+I really didn’t want to watch the Golden Globes but since there weren’t any sports on TV, I figured “What the hell.
 Why not?”.

 Then, after a few minutes, I remembered why not: I don’t care about the Golden Globes.